promeraq/promeraq/README.md

 -----------------------------------------------------------------------------------------------------------------------

 -   🌍  I'm based in San Sebastian, Spain
--   🔭 I’m currently working on my portfolio, an e-commerce for handmade jewelry and an e-commerce for surf fins
+-   🔭  I’m currently working on a catalog for handmade jewelry and an e-commerce for natural doag soap.
--   🖥️  See my portfolio soon at www.pabloromera.com
+-   🖥️  www.studioroma.dev
--   🧠  Currently learning TypeScript and Node Js
+-   🧠  Currently getting better at TypeScript and Node Js

 ### Skills